RuchiraAbeywardhane/UART-Transceiver-Implementation-in-FPGA/README.md

 # UART-Transceiver-Implementation-in-FPGA
-A UART was implemented on an FPGA to enable half-duplex serial communication between two devices.
-The implementation was successfully tested, with timing diagrams accurately captured.
+The Universal Asynchronous Receiver-Transmitter (UART) is a hardware component used for asynchronous serial communication between electronic devices.
+It takes each byte (composed of 8 parallel bits) and converts it into a sequence of bits for serial transmission.
+The goal was to implement a UART on a Field Programmable Gate Array (FPGA) to establish half-duplex communication between two such UARTs.
+The implementation was successfully tested using a test bench, and the timing diagrams were accurately obtained.